RevenueHunt/docs/docs/how-to-guides/recommend-skincare-routine-slots.md

 ## Step 1: Understand Recommendation Mechanism

-Make sure that you're familiar with houw the recommendations work in Shop Quiz.
+Make sure that you're familiar with [how the recommendations work](https://docs.revenuehunt.com/how-to-guides/recommend-products/) in Shop Quiz.

+??? question "How do I get the right recommendations?"

-The product recommendation algorithym works like a voting system:
+    Our product recommendation algorithm works like a voting system:

-- Choices in the quiz are linked to products, gaining votes based on customer selections.
+    - Products are linked to each choice
-- The most-voted products are recommended first on the results page, the least-voted products are shown last.
+    - When a customer picks a choice, all linked products receive one vote
+    - After the customer takes the quiz, the results page will show the most voted products sorted by the number of votes
+    - If no products have been linked or all the products have been excluded, the results page will appear empty
     - If there's a draw in the number of votes, the app will randomize the order of products.

+    If you want to make the results ultra-precise, you can also:

+    - Limit the recommendations to only show products that received X votes or more in the [Results Page settings](https://docs.revenuehunt.com/reference/quiz-builder/#advanced-settings).
+    - Use [Exclusions](https://docs.revenuehunt.com/how-to-guides/recommend-products/#understanding-inclusion-and-exclusion) to make sure that unwanted products are not shown (even if they were upvoted in another choice earlier).

 It's advised to familiarize yourself with this [voting system](https://docs.revenuehunt.com/how-to-guides/how-to-recommend-products/#voting-system) before working with Product Slots.